 This section provides answers to common questions about the mobile phones and other wireless devices.
-Mobile communications devices include handsets, wireless data cards for laptop computers and other specialised low powered radio transmitters.
-Wireless devices are designed to comply with international safety guidelines, which the WHO states provide protection against all known health hazards.
+Mobile devices use low power radio signals to communicate with network antennas.
+According to the WHO:

 Click on the question to expand

 and the IEEE